janedouat/anki_input_web_app/README.md

 4. The word is queued with its definition fetched automatically

 ### Syncing to Anki

+Anki does not provide a public API, so the sync agent only produces a CSV file.
+You then import that file into Anki yourself (File → Import).

 1. Run the sync agent to generate an import file:
    ```bash